udamir/youtrack-workflow-cli/README.md

 - `enableTypeCheck` (boolean): Enable or disable TypeScript type checking during linting and sync commands.
 - `failOnWarnings` (boolean): Whether lint warnings should cause the command to fail.
 - `maxWarnings` (number): Maximum number of warnings allowed before the linting fails.
+- `include` (string[]): Array of workflow names to include in linting.
+If specified, only these workflows will be linted.
+- `exclude` (string[]): Array of workflow names to exclude from linting.
+These workflows will never be linted, even if they're in the include list.

 #### Script hooks: